gustavostuff/crt-ready-retropie/README.md

 By default, emulated games (specially the ones in 2D) look bad when running on RetroPie in a CRT TV.
 By using this setup, you'll be able to make some improvements and have a much closer feeling to the orignal hardware.
 This project is based on [CRTPi-RCA](https://github.com/crtpi/CRTPi-RCA), thanks a lot to [ErantyInt](https://github.com/crtpi) and many other people who made this possible!

-Here you have some pictures taken on a Sony PVM 14N5U.
+Here's a comparison on a Sony PVM 14N5U.

 Without crt-ready-retropie: